Ozzymara/mind-haven/README.md

 ## 🎯 Key Objectives

-● **Promote mental health awareness**: provide accessible, easy to navigate beginner-friendly information about mental health, including how to recognise common issues and manage stress.
+● **Promote mental health awareness**: provide accessible, easy-to-navigate, beginner-friendly information about mental health, including how to recognise common issues and manage stress.

 ● **Support and empower users**: offer a welcoming, supportive environment with concise positive messaging and affirmations to encourage users and reduce stigma around mental health issues.